Skip to main content

 carnival

-Your Carnival cruise fare includes everything from accommodation to indulgent meals in the Main Dining Room, comedy shows in the Punchliner Comedy Club, deck parties underneath the stars, and awe-inspiring Playlist Live production shows.
-However, there's a lot that isn't included.
-From alcoholic beverages to Wi-Fi, shore excursions, specialty dining, and more, there are tons of opportunities to spend money on top of your cruise fare.
+Speaking of drink packages, although your Carnival cruise fare includes a lot — from your accommodation to meals in the Main Dining Room, comedy shows in the Punchliner Comedy Club, deck parties underneath the stars, and Playlist Live production shows — there's a lot that isn't included.

-For a 7-night cruise, you can expect to pay around $500 for your CHEERS!
+For a 7-night cruise, you can expect to pay around $630 for your CHEERS!
 Drink Package, depending on when you purchase it.
-The pre-cruise price, which includes a 10% discount, runs $495.18 for the week.
-If you wait until you're onboard, you'll pay $536.48.
+The pre-cruise price, which includes a 10% discount, runs $587.58 for the week.
+If you wait until you're on board, you'll pay $629.58.

 Read more: Things I Don't Pay Extra for on Carnival Cruises To Save Money